bofhgr/TM-Target-Profile-for-SC-by-qp/README.md

 *****************************************************************************************************************
 Known Issues:
 *****************************************************************************************************************
+- Targeting Turrets still is not great, CIG uses the look axis to control them instead of aim axis, some bugs there for sure.
 - Various controls like analog view zoom are broken in current PTU builds.
 - Star Citizen might not load correctly the deadzones from qp.xml.
 Make sure your in-game deadzones are all at 0 value and all curves for all axis are set to 1.0.
 This is not the default for the game, you need to ensure it is applied until CIG fixes their controller support.
+- Mobiglass interaction and mouse movement is not fully supported yet, but you can still use the new Augmented Reality system with your setup.